How web designers, architects, and engineers use computer graphics and the meaning of a good topology structure.

 Scaling an SVG is just changing it’s width and height parameters and does not change the file size at all, whereas scaling a raster image means adding or removing pixels and so the file size will get larger or smaller depending on the image size.

-Primitives are widely used in programming and in computer graphics, you can also make your own primitives (building blocks) as needed.
-When it comes to SVG graphics, you have six types of primitives:
+Primitives are the standard in programming and computer graphics and you can create your building blocks when needed.
+SVG graphics has six types of primitives:

-3. Rectangle - A Rectangle is the 3rd level.
-It is made of four lines.
+3. Rectangle – Is a 3rd level primitive and is made up of four lines.

-4. Arcs and Circles - These shapes are also made of vectors so they are 2nd level but they are different from lines because they use trigonometry math functions to create the circular shapes from just a few vectors.
+4. Arcs and Circles – These are 2nd level primitives as they are also made up of vectors.
+They differ from lines in that they use trigonometry math functions to create circular shapes.

 The main benefits of using SVG for websites